Neeraj6maths/Bike-sharing-demand-prediction-regression/README.md

 - Created new column `month` from `date` column.
 - Created new column `day of month` from `date` column.

+### (6) Feature encoding
+- Used One hot encoding to transform categorical feature - `Seasons`.
+- Used Label encoding to transform categorical features - `Holiday`, `Functional Day`.

+### (7) Handling skewness
+- Used square root transformation to reduce skewness of skewed features.

 ## Exploratory Data Analysis

 Mainly performed using Matplotlib and Seaborn library and the following graph and plots had been used: